 Apple Pencil Integration

 When using VidNotes on iPad, you can take handwritten notes alongside your transcripts.
-Open a note-taking app in Split View and use Apple Pencil to annotate, sketch, or highlight key points from the transcript.
-This combines the speed of AI transcription with the retention benefits of handwritten notes.
+Open a note-taking app in Split View and use Apple Pencil to annotate, sketch, or highlight key points.
+Combines the speed of AI transcription with the retention benefits of handwritten notes.

 AI Features on iPad